Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-11-11/hosting-considerations-for-scalable-apps-by-using-azure-app-service-and-azure-kubernetes-service.md

 1. **Choosing the right hosting service**:

-   - [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/azure/aks/?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+   - **[Azure Kubernetes Service (AKS)](https://learn.microsoft.com/azure/aks/?ocid=biafy25h1_30daysofia_webpage_azuremktg)**.
 If your application is containerized and requires orchestration, AKS is an excellent choice.
 It simplifies the deployment, management, and scaling of containerized applications using Kubernetes.
 AKS provides features like automated upgrades, self-healing, and easy scaling, making it ideal for complex applications that need to handle varying loads.

-   - [Azure App Service](https://learn.microsoft.com/azure/app-service/?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+   - **[Azure App Service](https://learn.microsoft.com/azure/app-service/?ocid=biafy25h1_30daysofia_webpage_azuremktg)**.
 For web apps, APIs, and mobile back ends, App Service offers a fully managed platform with built-in scaling and management capabilities.
 App Service is ideal when you need a fast, easy-to-use platform to host your app, with minimal management overhead.
 It supports multiple languages and frameworks, making it versatile for different types of applications.

 2. **Provisioning resources:**